ghacks Technology News

 The extension offers several advanced commands that include adding global JavaScript variables, pasting a removed element in another location on the page or killing the selected element permanently which only works if the Remove it Permanently extension is installed.

-Once you are done editing you can print the remaining elements of the web page on the printer.
-Removing elements saves printer ink and maybe even paper.
+Once you are done editing you can print the remaining elements of the web page on the printer or save it in its current state if you only want to save the information that remain on the screen after you have made your modifications.

 Firefox users can download and install the Hack The Web extension from the official Firefox Add-on repository.